Foreign Nationals & Expats

-If you own Indian mutual funds and the total value of such funds exceeds $25,000, you may have to report these investments on Form 8621.
+If you own Indian stocks or mutual funds, you may have to report these investments on Form 8621.
 There is a special tax for such investments that are considered Passive Foreign Investment Companies or “PFIC”.
 Read more about PFICs.

 Types of Indian Investments and Potential Reporting Requirements

 Fixed Deposit Accounts

 This is probably the most common type of unreported income in our streamlined cases involving Indian nationals.
 Those owning “fixed deposit” or savings accounts in India usually have an NRE or NRO account which is available for non-residents of India.
 Fixed deposit accounts are similar to CDs in the US.